kestra-io/docs/content/docs/03.concepts/outputs.md

 title: Outputs
 ---

-A flow can produce outputs when processing tasks.
-Outputs are stored in the execution flow context and can be used by all the tasks executed after the one that produces the output.
+A workflow execution can generate **outputs** when processing tasks.
+Outputs are stored in the execution flow context and can be used by all downstream tasks.

-Outputs can have multiple attributes; please refer to the documentation of each task to see their output attributes.
+Outputs can have multiple attributes — make sure to check the documentation of each task to see their output attributes.

-You can use outputs everywhere [variables](./expression/01.index.md) are allowed.
+You can retrieve outputs in all [dynamic properties](./task-properties.md#dynamic-vs-static-task-properties).

 ## Using outputs

 Here is how to use the output of the `produce-output` task in the `use-output` task.
-Here we use the [Return](../../plugins/core/tasks/debugs/io.kestra.core.tasks.debugs.Return.md) task that have one output attribute named `value`.
+Here we use the [Return](../../plugins/core/tasks/debugs/io.kestra.core.tasks.debugs.Return.md) task that has one output attribute named `value`.

 ```yaml
 id: task_outputs_example